Joeboy/pixperiments/pitracker/README.rst

    onto the SD.
  * Implement reading files from the SD card, so that the previous two things become possible.
- * Port to other platforms, eg. TI Stellaris, Linux.
+ * Port to other platforms, eg. TI Stellaris.
+Make Linux port work properly.
  * Unbodge stereo / sample rate.
  * Implement more midi stuff like pitch bending, channels etc.
  * Test some more midi files.